Life Line Screening

-Life Line Screening is a privately run prevention and wellness company founded in 1993, with corporate headquarters in Austin, Texas and operational offices in the Cleveland, Ohio, area.
+Life Line Screening is a privately run prevention and wellness company founded in 1993, with operational offices in the Cleveland, Ohio, area.
 The company operates community-based health screening services for adults aged 50 and up across the United States.
 Life Line Screening is partnered with numerous insurance companies, hospitals and organizations including Women in Technology International, Heritage Valley Health System, Carolina Vascular, Mission Hospital, and Lake Norman Regional Medical Center.

 History

 The company was founded in Florida in 1993 by Colin Scully and Timothy Phillips.
 By 1998, the company had expanded across the United States, offering screenings to more than 500,000 people.
 The company added finger-stick blood testing to its screening services to screen for complete cholesterol count (lipid panel), diabetes (glucose) and inflammation (C-reactive protein) in 2007.
 That same year, Life Line Screening launched its operations in the U.K. In 2008, services expanded to include atrial fibrillation screenings.

-In 2009, BBC News published a warning over private health scans, saying that private companies who provide screenings were often "expensive unnecessary and misleading."
+In 2009, BBC News published a warning over private health scans, saying that private companies which provide screenings were often "expensive unnecessary and misleading."
 The article also criticized the company for not warning people of any restrictions (such as false positives and false negatives) and other disadvantages due to screening.

 In 2010, a clinical research study was conducted using data from 3.1 million patients who completed a medical and lifestyle questionnaire and were evaluated by ultrasound imaging for the presence of AAA (abdominal aortic aneurysm) by Life Line Screening in 2003 to 2008.
 The study found a positive association between increasing years of smoking and cigarettes smoked and a negative association with smoking cessation.
 Results also showed that excess weight was linked with increased AAA risk, whereas exercise and consumption of nuts, vegetables and fruits were linked with reduced risk.
 Based on the results of this study, researchers were able to develop a simple scoring system that detects large abdominal aortic aneurysms in a broader at-risk population to include women and those younger than 65.
 According to principal investigator Giampaolo Greco, the current U.S. Preventive Services Task Force (USPSTF) guidelines would capture one-third of these large aneurysms, whereas two-thirds would be identified using the new system.